hsuanchih/Scribbles/iOS-OSX/SwiftUI-Views.md

 # SwiftUI - Views
 ---
 ## View
 A `View` is the fundamental building block for everything visible on screen in SwiftUI.
-All concrete view types must conform to the `View` protocol (labels, images, controls, containers, etc) as the minimum requirement.
+All concrete view types must conform to the `View` protocol (labels, images, controls, stacks, containers, etc) as the minimum requirement.

 ```Swift
 protocol View {